maratai/craftery/fiber_arts/looms.md

 # Floor Looms

 ## [Inagaki Kiryou](https://www.inagakikiryou.com/) floor loom [R-25](https://www.inagakikiryou.com/r25.html)
 Japanese floor loom.
-I have one on order (paid in advance and built to order).
+I have one on order (paid in advance and being built to order).
 It will be at least three months of build time (ETA June 2026) plus shipping - not cheap, since it's international freight, plus whatever customs duties are levied.
+Note, however, that they've recently (as of late May 2026) revamped their website, which now includes an easier way to order online on the English-language version of the site!
+I covet the [65 cm warping drum](https://inagakikiryo-weaving.com/collections/warping-board-%E3%82%B3%E3%83%94%E3%83%BC/products/warping-drum-65cm) (which also requires 60 [spools](https://inagakikiryo-weaving.com/collections/warping-tool-accessories/products/japanese-style-spool-set-of-10) and a [spool winder](https://inagakikiryo-weaving.com/collections/spool-winder/products/guide-system-spool-winder).
+Someday, if I am very good...?

 This [assembly manual](https://github.com/maratai/craftery/blob/main/fiber_arts/H25_assembly.pdf) Inagaki Kiryou shared with me is for the H25, but I was told that it was essentially the same steps.
-(I had an assembly quesetion ahead of time.)
+(I had an assembly question ahead of time.)

 **Specs**
 - **weight:** I've inquired out of curiosity!